MayurCodes2508/Sugar-Cosmetics---Instagram-Performance-Analytics/README.md

 ## Project Overview

+This project answers how weekly revenue is trending, how stable it is over time, and whether growth patterns are consistent or volatile.

 This project models E-commerce order data using dbt, following a staging → intermediate → marts architecture.
 The focus is on building trustworthy metrics and enforcing correctness through comprehensive testing.